 The Commission is also involved in actions that aim to increase the responsiveness of education and training to labour market needs and help entrepreneurs gain the necessary skills to manage their businesses.

-It also points at projects already funded as a source of inspiration.
+It also points at concrete projects examples already funded as a source of inspiration.

 The Tourism Business Portal was launched by the Commission to help European tourism companies better manage their enterprises.